lupyuen/st7789-nuttx/README.md

 Should we migrate to LVGL 8?
 Or upgrade to LVGL 7.11.0?

-TODO: What happens if we switch to 8.2.0
+_What happens if we switch to LVGL 7.11.0?_

+The LVGL Demo App renders correctly when we switch to LVGL 7.11.0.
+But we're not sure if all the features are OK until we do a thorough test.

-TODO: What happens if we switch to 7.11.0
+_What happens if we switch to LVGL 8.2.0?_

+TODO

 # Sharing SPI Bus